codetriage/CodeTriage/README.md

 - A user subscribes to a repo
 - Consume API: Once a day, find all the repos that haven't been updated in 24 hours, produce issue subscription
 - Issue Assigning [repo]: Find all users subscribed to that repo that haven't been assigned an issue in 24 hours, pick a random issue that the user is not a part of and send them an email.

-- Once A day, go through each user

 ## Contact